Soffos-Inc/soffosai-js/README.md

 }

-const AskFromDocument = new Pipeline(
+const AskFromDocument = new SoffosPipeline(
     [
-        new DocumentsSearchNode(
+        new SoffosNodes.DocumentsSearchNode(
             "search",
             null,
             null,
             "default" // automatically get this value from the output of previous Nodes or user_input with
                       // the same property / fieldname.
         ),
-        new QuestionAnsweringNode(
+        new SoffosNodes.QuestionAnsweringNode(
             "qa",
             "default", // take the value for this argument from previous Nodes or from the user_input {"source": "search", "field": "passages", "pre_process": get_content}